mossaberrahal02/react-features/README.md

 - performance:
 DOM can be slow and inefficien, especially for complex web applications and frequent **updates**.
-VDOM allowes for optimized updates by comparing the previous and the current state and applying only the necessery changes the the real DOM
+VDOM allowes for optimized updates by comparing the previous and the current state and applying only the necessery changes in the real DOM

 - Update process:
 DOM when a change accures on the DOM, the entire tree is updated wich can be slow.